 Privacy Policy

-This Privacy Policy outlines how Commercial Collections Limited ("we," "us," or "our"), a commercial debt collection company operating in New Zealand (Company Number: 9283382, NZBN: 9429052403897), collects, uses, stores, and discloses your personal information.
+This Privacy Policy explains how Commercial Collections Limited ("we," "us," or "our"), a commercial debt collection company operating in New Zealand (Company Number: 9283382, NZBN: 9429052403897), collects, uses, stores, and discloses personal information.

 1. Information We Collect

 We collect personal information that is necessary for us to perform our debt collection services and operate our business.
+This may include:

 Contact Information: Name, address, phone number, email address.